Getting Back to Even

 Ok, so that is a fun trip down memory lane.
 What about the new stuff he wrote in the book back in 2009?
 What are the new rules for investing?

-Of course, 25 are too many to include in this little blog, but we will have fun with the juiciest ones first.
+Of course, 25 are too many to include in this little blog, but we will first have fun with the juiciest ones.
 After throwing financial media under the bus (good, that’s where they belong), he says you must watch his show to get the real scoop on what is happening.
 Do you think he has a personality disorder, or is he just acting like he knows what he is talking about?
-How does that go?
 There are fools, people who know they are fools, and people who know they are fools and trying to sell you something.

-Anyway, his first point is that companies manipulate their balance sheet to get low-quality, sleight-of-hand upside surprises in their earning reports.
+His first point is that companies manipulate their balance sheets to get low-quality, sleight-of-hand upside surprises in their earnings reports.
 That is a game that everyone seems to know about.

 Two Final Calls